-From time to time, we enter into foreign currency forward and option contracts as a hedge against foreign currency asset and liability commitments and anticipated transaction exposures, however, these financial instruments are not used for trading or speculative purposes.
+From time to time, we enter into forward exchange contracts as a hedge against foreign currency asset and liability commitments and anticipated transaction exposures, however, these financial instruments are not used for trading or speculative purposes.
 All derivatives are recognized as assets or liabilities and measured at fair value.
+To mitigate our foreign currency exposure, we enter into annual rolling forward contracts, with a tiered structure.
+As of March 31, 2022, our contracts averaged £2.5 million monthly through the end of fiscal year 2023.
 We designate these derivatives as cash flow hedges.